KeithSloan/toSketch/README.md

             * Original ( as created by STEP import )

         * The parameter window shows readonly Bounding box info
+        * The Origin type can be changed via the Objects Parameter Placement setting.
-        * Apart from when the Rotation Type is set to Original the Object should now rotate corretly if the Rotation value of the Object is changed via the Parameter Placement setting
+        * Apart from when the Origin Type is set to Original the Object should now rotate corretly